ur369eth/ur369.eth/README.md

 - Once on the UI dashboard, the user clicks on the 'Protect' button corresponding to the crypto token they want to protect.

 - The system will check if this is a new user/address or not.
-In case of an already registered user/address the system just shows the form for the user to allocate the desired amount of crypto tokens into the contract to be protected.
+In case of an already registered user/address the system just shows the form for the user to allocate the desired amount of tokens into the contract to be protected.

 - In case of new user/address the system will randomly generate an encrypted Master Key for the user (only shown once on that section and during that time) and will prompt the user to set a Sign Key or a Quantum Resistant Sign Key (optional).

 - The Master Key will be used to (A) recover the user's Sign Key in case it is lost or forgotten and (B) for the user to add Quantum Resistant Sign Key (in case the user did not add it in the first instance and wanted to add the Quantum Key later).

-- Therefore, previous to proceeding to setting the Sign Key, the system clearly indicates to the user a step-by-step guide to safely export the provided and encrypted Master Key from online to offline with: (A) near zero chances of misspelling it (as the Master Key is comprised of seperators, placed every 5 characters, to facilitate its clear reading and transcription) and (B) with a low posibility for the Master Key to be remotely viewed or detected/intercepted by any potential bad actor; as the system, before allowing the Master Key to be visible on the screen:
+- Therefore, previous to proceeding to setting the Sign Key, the system clearly indicates to the user a step-by-step guide to safely export the provided and encrypted Master Key from online to offline with: (A) near zero chances of misspelling it (as the Master Key is comprised of seperators, placed every 5 characters, to facilitate its clear reading and transcription) and (B) with near zero chances for the Master Key to be remotely viewed or detected/intercepted by any potential bad actor; as the system, before allowing the Master Key to be visible on the screen:

-- (i) Indicates and strongly recommends the user to have the internet off, and the Master Key **can only be viewed after the user checks a box to acknowledge the internet is off**
+- (i) Indicates and strongly recommends the user to turn the internet off, and the Master Key **can only be viewed after the user checks a box to acknowledge the internet is off**
-- (ii) On purpuse, the system does not provide a "copy Master Key button" in the UI, thus inducing the user to export the Master Key by writing it offline instead of copying the Master Key as the practice of copying it could carry a risk vector, and
+- (ii) On purpuse, the system does not provide a "copy Master Key button" in the UI, thus inducing the user to export the Master Key by writing it offline instead of copying the Master Key as the practice of copying the Master Key could carry a risk vector, and
 - (iii) The system also alerts to never take a picture or screenshot of the Master Key.

 - **_Instructions to safely export the Master Key from online to offline (the 8 steps below are out of the scope of the code - however, these are included here in order to assist with the full understanding of the hollistic approach about best parctice in Crypto Security and the overall rationale):_**